some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-As soon as the system has started and the link on a interface needed for a Service Instance is up, the service discovery enters the Initial Wait Phase for this service instance.
+As soon as the system has started and the link on a interface needed for a Service Instance is up (server) or requested (client), the service discovery enters the Initial Wait Phase for this service instance.

+.. feat_req:: ⓘ
+    :id: feat_req_someipsd_773
+    :reqtype: Information
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+Systems has started means here the needed applications and possible external sensors and actuators as well.
+Basically the functionality needed by this service instance has to be ready to offer a service and finding a service makes only sense after some application already needs it.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_62